-- any additional information relating to you that you provide to us through our websites or when you contact us or speak with one of our representatives.
+- any additional information relating to you that you provide to us through our website or when you contact us or speak with one of our representatives.

-We collect your personal information directly from you unless it is unreasonable or impracticable to do so.
-When collecting personal information from you, we may collect it in ways including:
+We will generally collect your personal information directly from you unless it is unreasonable or impracticable to do so.
+The ways in which we collect information may include, but is not limited to

 - through your access and use of this website (arena.gov.au);

-- when you complete an application for funding in relation to a renewable energy project or regarding renewable energy technology; or
+- when you complete an application for funding or contact us with respect to potential funding; or

 - as a part of our due diligence processes when considering your application for funding.